U.S. GP has a long-term future, says COTA's Epstein

 Media reports in November said that state subsidies, based on a formula for calculating how much economic activity the race generates for Texas, were being reduced to about $19.5 million from $25 million.

-At the time, Epstein was quoted as saying to local media that it looked like organisers were 'screwed' but he said attitudes had changed.
+At the time, Epstein was quoted as saying to local media that it looked like organizers were 'screwed' but he said attitudes had changed.

 "The big crowd is part of it, and also in complying with the statute there are certain things that you need to demonstrate in terms of impact.
 We may not have filed in a sufficient way to demonstrate the whole impact."